-Tendons are responsible for knee mobility, as they connect the knee bones to leg muscles.
-The most common muscle-tendon injuries occur due to hyperextension of the hamstring muscles, one of the three posterior thigh muscles in between the hip and the knee.
-Luckily, these injuries are relatively mild and don't need much medical intervention.
-Treatment typically includes ice packs, elevating the affected leg, and rest.
+Tendons are responsible for knee mobility, connecting the knee bones to the leg muscles.
+The most common muscle-tendon injuries occur due to hyperextension of the hamstring, one of the three posterior thigh muscles between the hip and the knee.
+Luckily, these injuries are usually mild and do not need medical intervention.
+Applying an ice pack, elevating the affected leg, and rest are often enough for recovery.
 A doctor may suggest special exercises and physical therapy for more severe cases.